Helping people and organisations boost their creativity and innovation.

 His main role is running RIGHT Thinking, which shows organisations a more effective way to generate more effective ideas.
 The company is based around a thinking system that Dave has developed to help people apply the right kind of thinking at the right time.
 Hence, the name of the company.
 He’s helping organisations of all sizes improve their thinking.

-Dave is also the founder and editor of Open for Ideas; an online magazine that’s dedicated to clarifying creativity and sharing practical advice to help everyone get better at generating ideas.
-He’s managed to collect an astounding calibre of contributors from all over the world who look at creativity and innovation from different perspectives.
+Dave was also the founder and editor of Open for Ideas; an online magazine that was dedicated to clarifying creativity and sharing practical advice to help everyone get better at generating ideas.
+He managed to collect an astounding calibre of contributors from all over the world who looked at creativity and innovation from different perspectives.

 Dave spent the majority of his career in the world of advertising, both as a copywriter and an art director.
 He ended up leading the creative departments of some of London’s biggest and best agencies, including Poke, McCann Worldgroup, OgilvyOne and DraftFCB.
 And he picked up a bunch of awards before he left the industry in 2010.

 Dave is the author of A User Guide to the Creative Mind.
 It’s a quick read that describes the creative process and explains how to come up with more ideas.
 It’s on the recommended reading lists of the world’s top advertising schools.
 (And you can get it for free by signing up to the Open for Ideas newsletter.)

 Over the last few years, Dave’s worked with lots of individuals and organisations to help them boost their creativity.
 That’s not limited to idea-generation techniques and workshops.
 He also looks at the environment, the processes, the culture, the structure and the recruitment processes – all of which have a massive impact on an organisation’s ability to generate fresh thinking.